 Get foam cut-outs for shamrocks in different sizes.
 Have children line them up from smallest to biggest, or allow them to sort the shamrock by size.

 Cut a good size raw potato in half, scoop out the potato flesh, fill with soil and sprinkle with grass seed.
-Place the potato in a small margarine container to stand upright and decorate the front of the potato with eyes, nose and mouth...when the grass sprouts it will look like a silly leprechaun.
+Place the potato in a small margarine container to stand upright and decorate the front of the potato with eyes, nose and a mouth...when the grass sprouts it will look like a silly leprechaun.

 St. Patrick's Day Movement Activities